our blog

 If you’ve been in the nonprofit sector for a while, you’ve likely heard about the benefits of hosting peer-to-peer fundraising campaigns.
 Asking your supporters to raise money on your behalf not only provides a revenue-generating opportunity for your organization, but it also offers a new engagement opportunity for your most dedicated supporters.

-With peer-to-peer fundraising, your organization reaches out to dedicated supporters or ambassadors for your cause and invites them to create dedicated donation pages on behalf of your mission.
+With peer-to-peer fundraising events, your organization reaches out to dedicated supporters or ambassadors for your cause and invites them to create dedicated donation pages on behalf of your mission.
 These individuals then, in turn, reach out to their networks of friends and followers to ask for donations.

 Because peer-to-peer fundraising offers so many benefits for nonprofit organizations, it’s become a staple within the modern state of fundraising.
 However, to get the most out of this type of fundraising campaign, your organization needs to understand how peer-to-peer fundraising plays into your organization’s overall strategic plan.

-In this guide, we’ll discuss the part that your next peer-to-peer fundraising campaign can play in your strategic plan.
-Specifically, we’ll talk about how peer-to-peer fundraising campaigns can assist you in:
+In this guide, we’ll discuss the part that your next peer-to-peer fundraising initiative can play in your strategic plan.
+Specifically, we’ll talk about how peer-to-peer campaigns can assist you in:

 Funding New Projects